Valerie Purdie Greenaway: Status-based rejection model

 In 2002, Purdie Greenaway and colleagues proposed a model of status-based rejection and its implications in their journal article, "Sensitivity to Status-Based Rejection: Implications for African American Students’ College Experience."
 The concept of rejection sensitivity was developed by another team of researchers to indicate how rejection can influence an individual's relationships with others.
 Purdie Greenaway and her colleagues looked at this cognitive process as it relates to African Americans attending predominantly White educational institutions.
 The first two studies conducted were to effectively develop a questionnaire that measures the construct of race-based rejection sensitivity.
 The RS–Race Questionnaire (RSQ–Race) for African Americans has subsequently been used in other psychological literature as a measure of racial expectations and beliefs.
 The third study utilized the questionnaire with a sample of African American college students.
 Their results indicated that higher levels of rejection sensitivity were related to perceiving a negative race-related experience or NRE.
 The findings of this research can be instrumental for African American college students' academic success and overall well-being.

 Selected publications

 Impact

 Purdie Greenaway's work extends well outside the boundaries of academic scholarship.
 She has consulted for corporations such as Ernst & Young and nonprofit organizations such as Teach for America.
 In 2018, she presented at the Tory Burch Foundation's first Embrace Ambition Summit.

 Personal life

-Greenaway is married to United States Circuit Judge Joseph A. Greenaway Jr.
+Greenaway is married to former United States Circuit Judge Joseph A. Greenaway Jr.